-He undertakes appropriate training to keep abreast of current developments, is regular attender at the AoC Northwest Clerks Network, was one of ten Reviewers nationally who undertook a number of pilot Board Reviews on behalf of the ETF in 2021 and was a member of the Working Group developing the Governance Professionals programme of learning and support.
+He undertakes appropriate training to keep abreast of current developments, is regular attender at the AoC North West Clerks Network, was one of ten Reviewers nationally who undertook a number of pilot Board Reviews on behalf of the ETF/AoC in 2021 and was a member of the Working Group developing the Governance Professionals programme of learning and support.
 He was also a former National Leader of Governance when the process was managed by the AoC.
 The Clerk, together with an existing Governor has been appointed to the Panel of Reviewers utilised by the AoC to undertake Board Reviews as part of their commercial operation.
-He has currently been commissioned by the AoC to undertake a number of Board Reviews.
+He has currently completed two Board Reviews for AoC and is programme to undertakes further reviews in 2024.